ComScore

 3. Woodstock, Vermont

 It’s no surprise that most of the buildings in this tiny (and quintessential) New England town—founded in 1787—are on the National Register of Historic Places.
-Located in the Green Mountains, the town boasts just about 3,000 residents, plus plenty of things to do and see, from perusing the Woodstock Farmers’ Market to catching live music at the Woodstock Town Hall Theatre.
+Located in the Green Mountains, the town boasts just about 3,000 residents, not to mention a thriving arts community.
+(If you leave with a trunk full of original art—or inspired to pick up the hobby yourself—don’t be surprised.)
+But for its quiet and peaceful vibe, there’s still plenty of things to see and do, from perusing the Woodstock Farmers’ Market to catching live music at the Woodstock Town Hall Theatre.
+You’ll also want to make time for a stop at the Long Trail Brewing Company for a VT IPA.

 4. Stockbridge, Massachusetts